nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 Considering the number or people I see sharing SQL user / passwords through environment variables, I say it's a _bit_ dangerous.

 Anyway, what's important to note, is that:

 1. `--link` is a thing of the past: I will show you an alternative; and once I have, there is no reason to ever use `--link` anymore.
 2. `--link` was a way to "link" / "connect" two containers, really.
 But it was inappropriate to build more complex stacks of more that 2 containers, which can happen quite quickly.

+Oh and also: `--link` was used when creating the container, with `docker run`, but once it was done, you could not "hot-disconnect" (or even "hot-connect") containers together.
+Which is pretty frustrating.

 `--link` was understandable in the beginning, when docker was still young and you needed an quick way to  connect containers #1 and #2.
 But when you think just a tiny bit more about this, it's quite easy to think of a slightly more complex setup: suppose we have a container running a database, a container running a webserver, a container running a custom DNS server, a container running a cron job to periodically backup the database, a container running a level 2 database.